 The seasons that can sometimes test us most, though, are times of waiting.
-Waiting on direction from God or an answer to prayer or a new job or that thing that we so desperately need to get off go and continue with life.
-In my seasons of waiting, it can feel like I’m a boat adrift — not rowing hard in a particular direction or fighting to get through a storm.
+Waiting on direction from God or an answer to prayer or a new job or that thing we so desperately desire.
+In my seasons of waiting, it feels like I’m a boat adrift—not rowing with intent in a particular direction or fighting to get through a storm.
 Just drifting.
 Marking time.
 Waiting.

 Thing is, my eyes can get so fixed on what might be, that I fail to live the abundant life right now.
 The abundant life doesn’t start and stop, depending on my circumstances.
 God intends us to have life abundant whatever season of life we’re in.
 I’ve determined to do three things to keep from wasting the wait.

 God intends us to serve Him right where we are until He tells us differently.
-So often, we are looking at the next thing that we completely miss God’s purpose for us where we are.
+When we’re too busy looking at the next thing on our list, we may completely miss God’s purpose for us right where we are.
 God is sovereign and His timing is impeccable.
 If I’m waiting on God to answer, I need to be about the business He’s given me until He tells me otherwise.
-For me, that means intentionally giving new energy to parenting these children and ministering in my local body of believers.
-I do not want to pine away for what is next and miss what is now.
-I want to purposefully serve right where God has me.
+For me, that means intentionally giving new energy to parenting my children and teaching Bible in my local church.

-Second — Get in the Word.
-Not for an answer but for relationship.
-Often, when we’re waiting on God, Bible study becomes a search for an answer.
-Is there a verse for that speaks to my situation?
-A promise that I can claim?
+When we’re waiting on God, Bible study often becomes a search for an answer.
+Is there a verse that speaks to my situation?
+A promise I can claim?
 There may be.
-But in looking for an answer, we may miss much more about the One who answers.
+But in looking for an answer, we may miss the One who answers.

 In Mark 8:18, Jesus asked his disciples “Do you have eyes but fail to see, and ears but fail to hear?”
-This makes my heart sink, thinking how God is working around me and I’m not even aware.
-I don’t want to sit around waiting for God to “answer” and miss all that He is doing daily in me and around me.
-1 Corinthians 2:9 says:
+This verse is so sad to me, to know Jesus’ closest followers could be with Him and yet miss so much.
+What might God be doing right now or teaching right now that I’m overlooking?
+I don’t want to sit around waiting for God to answer and miss all that He’s doing daily in me and around me.

 Lisa